 Sam Marks joins David Tennant as King Richard II, Michael Pennington as John of Gaunt, Oliver Ford Davies as the Duke of York, Jane Lapotaire as the Duchess of Gloucester, and Nigel Lindsay as Bolingbroke.
 The full cast list is available on the RSC website, and we will be updating our cast pages soon.

-Richard II runs in the Royal Shakespeare Theatre in Stratford-upon-Avon from 10th October to 16th November 2013, then transfers to the Barbican Theatre in London from 7th December 2013 to 25th January 2014.
-More than 100 UK cinemas will also be screening the performance on 13th November as part of their Live from Stratford-upon-Avon season.
+Richard II runs in the Royal Shakespeare Theatre in Stratford-upon-Avon from the 10th October to the 16th November 2013, then transfers to the Barbican Theatre in London from the 7th December 2013 to the 25th January 2014.
+More than 100 UK cinemas will also be screening the performance on the 13th November as part of their Live from Stratford-upon-Avon season.
 International screenings have yet to be announced.
 For more on this production, see our dedicated pages.